 The ACLU of Indiana has filed overcrowding lawsuits in several county jails over the past decade.
 The hazardous conditions in these jails result in the denial of basic human needs and constitute violations of the U.S. Constitution's protections against cruel and unusual punishment.
 With the alarming pattern of jail overcrowding throughout the state, we must push for policies that aim to reduce jail populations whenever possible, and reduce the need for additional cells.

 In these extreme cases, the construction of new jail cells can be necessary to ensure the safety and well-being of individuals who are incarcerated.
-But if we also start addressing the systemic causes of jail overcrowding, additional construction of even more cells can be prevented.
+But if we also start addressing the systemic causes of jail overcrowding, additional construction of even more cells can be prevented in the future.

 Indiana Criminal Justice Policy Reform